 - Salt and freshly ground black pepper to taste

-- 1 1/4 pounds boneless skinless chicken breasts, cut into bite sized pieces
+- 1 1/4 pounds boneless skinless chicken breasts cut into bite sized pieces

 Tzatziki sauce

-- 1 cup shredded cucumber, you can also dice the cucumber
+- 1 cup shredded cucumber you can also dice the cucumber

-- 1 1/2 cups plain Greek yogurt, non-fat, 2%, or whole
+- 1 1/2 cups plain Greek yogurt, low fat or full fat are best

 - 2 tablespoons fresh lemon juice